Pawel-Zygler/webdriverio-framework/README.md

 LESSONS and things TODO:
-use waitThenClick command in more places: implemented into currency fix add items to basket - still not detected gitgnore is missing some files to ignore from allure reports some commands from page objects could definitely be abstracted into utils allure reports opening broke
+use waitThenClick command in more places: implemented into currency, socials use wait and click command

+fix add items to basket - still not detected gitgnore is missing some files to ignore from allure reports some commands from page objects could definitely be abstracted into utils